citusdata/citus_docs/cloud/getting_started.rst

 .. _cloud_overview:

-Get Started
+Overview
-###########
+########

 ..
 NOTE::
-   Update: We are no longer onboarding new users to Citus Cloud on AWS.
+   We are no longer onboarding new users to Citus Cloud on AWS.
 Of course, existing customers can continue to use Citus Cloud as they do today.
 If you’re new to Citus, the good news is, Citus is still available to you: as open source, as on-prem enterprise software, and in the cloud on Microsoft Azure, as a fully-integrated deployment option in Azure Database for PostgreSQL.

 Citus Cloud is a fully managed hosted version of Citus Enterprise edition on top of AWS.
 Citus Cloud comes with the benefit of Citus allowing you to easily scale out your memory and processing power, without having to worry about keeping it up and running.
 We also offer a managed deployment on `Azure Database for PostgreSQL — Hyperscale (Citus) <https://docs.microsoft.com/azure/postgresql/>`_.